image-js/image-js/README.md

 Advanced image processing and manipulation in JavaScript.

-Can deal as well with simple image processing (color leveling, grey image, mask, resize, rotation, etc.) than with advanced processing on scientific images (Region of interest (ROI), Hull curve, minimal boundary rectangle (MBR), particle size and orientation, cell imaging, etc.).
+image-js is a full-featured library that can deal with simple image processing (color leveling, grey image, mask, resize, rotation, etc.) as well as advanced processing on scientific images (Region of interest (ROI), Hull curve, minimal boundary rectangle (MBR), particle size and orientation, cell imaging, etc.).

 ## [API Documentation](https://image-js.github.io/image-js/)